tendermint/tendermint/docs/app-dev/getting-started.md

 abci-cli kvstore
 ```

 In another terminal, we can start Tendermint.
-You should already have Tendermint
+You should already have the
-binary installed.
-If not, follow the steps from [here](../introduction/install.md).
+Tendermint binary installed.
+If not, follow the steps from
-If you have never run Tendermint before, use:
+[here](../introduction/install.md).
+If you have never run Tendermint
+before, use:

 ```
 tendermint init